sebastiano-minelli/PACS_Challenge_2/README.md

 ### Second challenge
-This is the folder containing code for second challenge of PACS course, there are three subfolders:
+This is the folder containing the code for second challenge of PACS course, there are four subfolders:
 - **doc**: it contains just the challenge pdf
 - **lib**: it contains the header files
 - **src**: it contains *main.cpp* and the *Makefile* to run the program